Diocese of Salt Lake City

-The Diocese of Salt Lake City (Diœcesis Civitatis Lacus Salsi) is a Latin Church diocese of the Catholic Church for the State of Utah in the United States.
-It is a suffragan diocese, formerly of the metropolitan Archdiocese of San Francisco and, since May 30, 2023, of the Archdiocese of Las Vegas.

-The mother church of the Diocese of Salt Lake City is the Cathedral of the Madeleine in Salt Lake City.
-On January 10, 2017, Pope Francis appointed Oscar Azarcon Solis as the tenth bishop of Salt Lake City.
+The Diocese of Salt Lake City (Diœcesis Civitatis Lacus Salsi) is a diocese of the Catholic Church for the State of Utah in the United States.
+It is a suffragan diocese of the Archdiocese of Las Vegas.
+The mother church is the Cathedral of the Madeleine in Salt Lake City.
+Oscar Azarcon Solis is the bishop.

-Statistics

-As of 2020, the Diocese of Salt Lake City served 324,988 Catholics (10.0% of 3,249,879 total) on 219,887 km^{2} in 48 parishes with 61 priests (58 diocesan, three religious), 83 deacons, 25 lay religious (three brothers, 22 sisters) and nine seminarians.

 History

-1776 to 1878
+1700 to 1870

 The earliest Catholic presence in Utah was the 1776 expedition of Francisco Atanazio Dominguez and Silvestre de Escalante from Santa Fe, New Mexico, to California.
 They were the first Europeans to enter present-day Utah.
-In 1859, Reverend Bonaventure Keller celebrated the first mass in the Utah Territory, for US Army soldiers at Camp Floyd.
+In 1859, Bonaventure Keller celebrated the first mass in the Utah Territory, for US Army soldiers at Camp Floyd.
 Edward Kelly purchased the first church property in Salt Lake City in 1866.

+During the 1860s, Catholic immigrants arrived in Utah to work in the mines and build the transcontinental railroad.

+1870 to 1880

-The first Catholic parish and church were established in 1871 by Reverend Patrick Walsh in Salt Lake City.
-In 1873, Archbishop Joseph Alemany of the Archdiocese of San Francisco sent Reverend Lawrence Scanlan to Utah to manage what was then the largest Catholic parish geographically in the country.
+The first Catholic parish and church were established in 1871 by Patrick Walsh in Salt Lake City.
+In 1873, Archbishop Joseph Alemany of the Archdiocese of San Francisco sent Lawrence Scanlan to Utah to manage what was then the largest Catholic parish geographically in the country.

-Scanlan worked as a circuit rider, visiting the 800 Catholic soldiers, immigrant miners and railroad workers in the Utah Territory.
-In 1875, he invited the Sisters of the Holy Cross to Utah, where they founded St. Mary's Academy and Holy Cross Hospital in Salt Lake City.
+Scanlan worked as a circuit rider, visiting the 800 Catholic soldiers, immigrant miners, and railroad workers in the Utah Territory.
+In 1875, he invited the Sisters of the Holy Cross to Utah.
+That year, the sisters founded Holy Cross Hospital in Salt Lake City.
+Today it is Holy Cross Hospital - Salt Lake.
+They also started St. Mary's Academy in Salt Lake City, which later became College of Saint Mary-of-the-Wasatch.
 Scanlan purchased property in Ogden in 1875 for Saint Joseph's church, which was dedicated in 1877.

-1878 to 1891

 In 1878, Scanlan was named vicar forane by Alemany, making him the superior of the six Catholic priests in the territory.
 As a Catholic missionary in an area dominated by the Church of Jesus Christ of Latter-day Saints (LDS Church), Scanlan maintained a cordial relationship with the LDS community.
-In 1879, he was invited by LDS leader John Macfarlane to use the St. George Tabernacle in St. George to celebrate a mass, with accompaniment by the tabernacle choir.
+In 1879, he was invited by LDS leader John Macfarlane to use the St. George Tabernacle in St. George to celebrate a mass accompanied by the tabernacle choir.
 Scanlan established St. John's Parish in Silver Reef, a mining town, that same year.
-St. Mary's Church was constructed in Park City, then a mining town, in 1881.
+At the request of the miners of Silver Reef, he opened the Silver Reef Hospital, staffed by five members of the Sisters of the Holy Cross.